paukstelis/octoprint_deploy/README.md

   * Continue until you have added all the printers you want to use
   * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed)
 * Ubuntu/Mint/Fedora (Fedora not completely tested)
+  * __You do not need to install OctoPrint using any Wiki instructions.
+The script will do it for you__
   * Install Ubuntu 18-22.X, Mint 20.3+, Debian, or Fedora35+ on your system (make sure your user is admin for sudo)
   * Install git if it isn't already: `sudo apt install git` or `sudo dnf install git`
   * run the command `git clone https://github.com/paukstelis/octoprint_deploy.git`
   * run the command `sudo octoprint_deploy/octoprint_deploy.sh`
   * Choose `Prepare System` from the menu.
 Select your distribution type.
-This will install necessary packages, install octoprint, and start a template instance
+This will install necessary packages, install OctoPrint, and start a template instance
+  * You will be asked which streamer you would like to install (mjpg-streamer or ustreamer).
   * This converts your installation into an 'OctoBuntu'-style installation.
 Use `OctoBuntu` for all identifiers after this point.
   * Setup admin user by connecting to your system (either http://localhost:5000 or http://[hostname]:5000 via browser
   * Continue with octoprint_deploy script and setup all your instances.